-The Charitable Endowment Tax Credit that has so successfully created a more philanthropic Montana was extended by SB 108 (2013) to expire in 2019.
-A stakeholder coalition led by the Montana Nonprofit Association and the Montana Community Foundation guided the renewal of the credit during the 2013 legislative session.
+The Charitable Endowment Tax Credit that has so successfully created a more philanthropic Montana was extended in 2019.
+A stakeholder coalition led by Montana Nonprofit Association and Montana Community Foundation guided the renewal of the credit during the 2013 and 2019 legislative sessions.

 The following organizations supported the renewal of the Charitable Endowment Tax Credit

 - Association of Fundraising Professionals – MT Chapter

 - Big Sky Institute for the Advancement of Nonprofits

 - Business, Estates, Trust, Tax, and Real Property Section of the Montana State Bar Association

 - Diocese of Great Falls-Billings

 - Montana Economic Development Association